-Undergraduate students registering at the credit levels listed below are required to comply with Massachusetts General Laws (the College Immunization Law):
+All students considered full-time by the University are required to comply with Massachusetts College Immunization Law.

 The College Immunization Law requires proof of the following immunizations:

-- Tdap is required for all incoming full-time college undergraduates and health science students.
-If it has been less than 5 years since the last dose of DTaP/DTP/DT/Td, Tdap is not required but is recommended regardless of the interval since the last tetanus-containing vaccine; Tetanus-Diphtheria vaccine within the past 10 years or one dose of Tdap for all other students
+- Tdap Booster—If it has been less than 5 years since the last dose of DTaP/DTP/DT/Td, Tdap is not required but is recommended regardless of the interval since the last tetanus-containing vaccine.

-- 3 doses of the hepatitis B vaccine
+- 3 doses of the Hepatitis B vaccines

-- 2 doses of Varicella "chicken pox" vaccine for all full time college undergraduates or a reliable history of chicken pox documented by a health care provider or birth before 1980 in the U.S. is acceptable except for health science students.
+- 2 doses of Varicella "chicken pox" vaccines or a reliable history of chicken pox documented by a health care provider; with the exception of Health Science students, birth before 1980 in the U.S. is also acceptable.

 If proof of immunization for measles, mumps, rubella, hepatitis B, and/or varicella is not available, a blood Titer showing immunity will be accepted.

 Failure to show proof of immunizations within 30 days from the start of classes will result in a block on your registration and an administrative fee of $70 will be charged to your student account.